WWPPC/WWPPC-server/docs/README.md

 After cloning the `WWPPC-server` repo, create a folder `config` in the root directory of the repository (next to `src`).

-In that, create a new file, `.env`, which contains environment variables:
+In the `config` folder, create a new file, `.env`, which contains the following environment variables:
 * `DATABASE_URL`: [PostgreSQL](https://www.postgresql.org/) database connection string (you can usually get this by copying one from your database provide, but if not, the format is usually `postgresql://username:password@hostname:port/databasename`)
 * `DATABASE_KEY`: AES-GCM-256 key, used internally for account recovery key encryption
 * `RECAPTCHA_SECRET`: Your [reCAPTCHA](https://developers.google.com/recaptcha/) **SECRET** key (*NOT* your *SITE* key)